sudhirj/shortuuid.rb/README.md

 # ShortUUID [![CircleCI](https://circleci.com/gh/sudhirj/shortuuid.svg?style=svg)](https://circleci.com/gh/sudhirj/shortuuid)

 Encode and decode UUIDs into any alphabet.
-Can either be used to improve space efficiency by using any alphabet with more than 16 characters, or any other vanity alphabet for fun or profit.
+Can either be used to improve space efficiency by using any alphabet with more than 16 characters, or any other alphabet for fun or profit.

 The default alphabet is a URL safe base62, as defined by